jeka-dev/jeka/org.jerkar.core/src/main/doc/faq.md

 # Frequented Asked Questions
 ----------------------------

-## Questions about exceptions launched when Jerkar is running
+## Questions about exceptions thrown while Jerkar is running

 ### Get Provider org.apache.xerces.jaxp.SAXParserFactoryImpl not found exception.
 What can i do ?